 - Choose Cancel All Documents to remove the print jobs from the Printer option on the menu bar.

-If the above-given steps do not work, try using the below instructions:
+If the above-given steps do not work, try using the instructions below:

 - Close the Printer window and then shut down the system.